tcparker976-zz/CompanyDataMiner/README.md

 ## Assumptions

 * This solution assumes the JSON data to query is not particularly large.
-* This solutions accounts for whether the user enters valid or invalid inputs.
-I did not think it was safe to leave invalid inputs unhandled.
+* I assumed the user could enter invalid inputs, so this solution accounts for that.
-* There is an assumption that the user is either fetching data from an outside URL to query against or is checking against a JSON file they have locally in the same directory.
+* It was unclear to me as to whether the user would only check local JSON files or fetch them, so there is an assumption that the user is either fetching data from an outside URL to query against or is checking against a JSON file they have locally in the same directory.

 ## Testing